Grimmenturm

-Grimmenturm is a medieval tower and restaurant situated at Neumarkt in Zürich, Switzerland.
+Grimmenturm (lit.
+'Tower of the grim', referring to Johann Bilgeri the younger, nicknamed 'the grim') is a medieval tower and restaurant situated at Neumarkt in Zurich's District 1, Switzerland.

 Location

 The Grimmenturm building is situated at Neumarkt (Spiegelgasse 31, 8001 Zürich) in the Altstadt of Zürich on the right shore of the Limmat river.
 It houses the restaurant Neumarkt in one of the attached buildings towards Neumarkt.